ganttArt/color-shift-gif/README.md

 ## Run

 - Move image file into project directory
-- Open [main.py](main.py) and change the name of the variable `IMAGE` to match the file name and extension of your image
+- Open [main.py](main.py) and change the variable `IMAGE` string to match the file name and extension of your image
 - On the command line run:

     ```bash